canonical/checkbox/checkbox-ng/docs/snappy.rst

 Once you have an account you will be able to push code up to Launchpad.
-You can they request a merge in to the master repository.
+You can then request a merge into the master repository.
 To get the code to Launchpad follow these steps::

     $ git add <file>